 This presentation explores the mindful practice Falun Gong for graceful and positive aging.

 The promotion of mind-body and spiritual health for positive aging has undergone cultural changes and hence requires on-going considerations.
 People from diverse cultures are seeking antidotes from Eastern meditative practices.

 Falun Gong, an ancient Chinese spiritual practice, with its roots in Buddhist and Taoist philosophies, serves as one such mind-body spiritual way.

 Dr. John H. Court, retired professor of psychology from Fuller Seminary, Pasadena, California (U.S.A), identified in Falun Gong essential values, such as:

-Court stated that it is feasible to practice Falun Gong and reap benefits, “without invoking a strictly religious framework” (Trey 2016, p. xii).
+Court stated that it is feasible to practice Falun Gong and reap benefits.
+He stated that it can be done “without invoking a strictly religious framework” (Trey 2016, p. xii).

 Graceful and Positive Aging with Falun Gong

-However, studies on similar Eastern meditative practices, such as tai chi and qigong, indicated the benefits of these practices on the greying population.
+However, studies on similar Eastern meditative practices, like tai chi and qigong, indicated the benefits of these practices for older people.

-A review of 36 randomized controlled tests (RCTs) comprising about 3,800 respondents showed that tai chi and qigong are beneficial for older adults (Rogers et al., 2009).
+A review of 36 randomized controlled tests (RCTs) with 3,800 respondents showed that tai chi and qigong are beneficial for older adults (Rogers et al., 2009).